What Unhealthy Pride Looks Like

 - Feel morally superior

-- Despise and detest sinner
+- Despise and detest sinners

-- Rehearse or spruce up their public prayers
+- Rehearse or spruce up their public prayers using different words and phrases that they would never say when praying alone

-- Talk to the people when they say they are praying to God. ie. Give mini-sermonettes, remind the audience of the week's schedule, etc
+- Talk to the people when they say they are praying to God. ie. Give mini-sermonettes, remind the audience of the week's schedule, etc.

 False Humility - Humility is seeing yourself and what you do the way it actually is.
 Pride is not seeing yourself or what you do the way it actually is.

-- Don’t accept compliments, but instead say, "Thank you but no. It was all God"
+- Don’t accept compliments, but instead say, "Thank you but no. It was all God" (If it was God, it would have been WAY better)

 - Say that they’re lower and worse than everyone else